aj2075/Azure-WebAPI-AAD-Authentication/README.md

 First make sure you have successfully installed .Net Core and Git on your desktop.
 Then open a command propmt either directly or from visual studio code (Terminal > new Terminal).
 It's perfectly fine if you chose not to install visual studio code, just open the command prompt by typing "cmd" in the search box in the lowerleft corner.

-### 1.1.
+### 1.1 Create Web API
 Run the following command in the command shell to create a Web API starter project
 ```msdos
 dotnet new webapi -o RetailApi
 ```
 *The preceding command uses an ASP.NET Core project template, aliased as webapi, to scaffold a C#-based starter web API project.
 A directory named RetailApi is created that contains an ASP.NET Core project targeting .NET Core.
 The project name matches the directory name.*

-### 1.2.
+### 1.2 Build and test the Web API

 Run the following command in command shell to change directory to the newly created RetailApi folder
 ```msdos
 cd ./RetailApi
 ```
 *Make sure the following files and directories are created Controllers/ , Program.csm RetailApi.csproj, Startup.cs*

-### 1.3.
 Run the following command in command shell to build and test the API

 ```msdos
 dotnet run
 ```
 *The preceding command will start the Web API locally The Web API will be hosted at both ```http://localhost:5000``` and ```https://localhost:5001```*

-### 1.4.
-Verify the API
-Open a browser and type ```https://localhost:5001/api/values```.
+**Verify the API:** open a browser and type ```https://localhost:5001/api/values```.
 You should see the following

 ![browser output](/images/retailapibrowseroutput.PNG)